Experts

 • The Presidency

-Mara Rudman is the James R. Schlesinger Distinguished Professor at the Miller Center, where she directs the Ripples of Hope Project aimed at identifying practical approaches to help democratic leaders resolve key challenges.
+Mara Rudman is a professor of practice at the Miller Center, where she directs the Ripples of Hope Project aimed at identifying practical approaches to help democratic leaders resolve key challenges.
+She previously served a term as a Miller Center Schlesinger Distinguished Professor.

-She serves on the 2022 National Defense Strategy Commission and the Howard University College of Arts and Sciences board of visitors.
-Rudman also consults for Democracy Forward.
+Rudman served on the 2022 National Defense Strategy Commission.
+She is a member of the Board of Visitors for the Howard University College of Arts and Sciences.
+She also consults for Democracy Forward.

 Rudman’s government positions have included serving as deputy assistant to the president for national security affairs in the Obama and Clinton administrations; deputy envoy for the Office of the Special Envoy for Middle East Peace at the U.S. Department of State; assistant administrator for the Middle East at the U.S. Agency for International Development; and chief counsel to the House Foreign Affairs Committee.